 Also good for taking off stains quickly.
 Besides that, there’s no drying afterward.

 I, for instance, mostly use them for taking off stains and dirt on the back seats and door upholstery.

 On my previous car, I had a nasty oil smudge on a white piece of plastic trimming (leftover from fingers when the car was repaired).

 With wet wipes, the stain was gone.

-To conclude: for less demanding stains, try using the wet wipes before the upholstery cleaner or other type of cleaners.
+To conclude: for less demanding stains, try using the wet wipes before the upholstery cleaner or other types of cleaners.